alexdrymonitis/comacrob/README.md

 # COMACROB

 This repository contains code used in the "Composing for Acoustic Robots" postdoc research of Alexandros Drymonitis, with the acronym COMACROB.
-Details on this research can be found here https://journal.computermusic.org.au/chroma/article/view/21.
+Details on this research can be found [here](https://journal.computermusic.org.au/chroma/article/view/21).

 To use this code, you must have LiveLily installed on your system.
 Currently the "develop" branch is used, found [here](https://github.com/alexdrymonitis/LiveLily/tree/develop).
 LiveLily is written in openFrameworks, which you can get from [here](https://openframeworks.cc/).
 You will also need Notochord, which you can get [here](https://github.com/Intelligent-Instruments-Lab/notochord).
 Notochord is a Python-based AI model written with PyTorch, so you will need both Python and PyTorch on your system.
 This is a trained model, so you don't need to train it yourself.